Vi19Z/VI19Z/docs/julep-concepts.md

 ### Execution State Transitions

-Executions in Julep follow a specific state transition model.
+Executions in VI19Z follow a specific state transition model.
 The transitions are governed by both the execution status and the transition type.
 Here's a detailed breakdown:

 #### Execution Status Transitions